dev-mdirfan/DSA-in-Python/DSA-in-Python-Goodrich-Tamassia/1-Python-Primer/README.md

 ### 1. Comments

 - Comments are annotations provided for human readers, yet ignored by Python interpreter.
-- The primary syntax for comments in Python is based on use of the `#` character, which designates the remainder of the line as a comment.
+- The primary syntax for comments in Python is based on use of the __`#`__ character, which designates the remainder of the line as a comment.

 ### 2. Delimiter

 - Delimiter is a sequence of one or more characters used to specify the boundary between separate.
-- Individual statements are typically concluded with a newline character, although a command can extend to another line, either with a concluding backslash character (\\), or if an opening **delimiter** has not yet been closed, such as the `{` character in defining ***value_map***.
 - Whitespace is also key in **delimiting** the bodies of control structures in Python.
 - Specifically, a block of code is intended to designate it as the body of a control structure, and nested control structures use increasing amounts of **indentation**.